joeycollins/EvoC2D/README.md

 ## Precompiled Release

-An executable is in the /CompiledRelease/ directory along with opengl32.dll.
+An executable is in the /CompiledRelease/.
 Run this from within the directory.

 ## Compiling EvoC2D

 EvoC2D was written for Windows machines.
-Requires opengl32.dll.
+Requires opengl32.lib.
 This is installed by default with Visual Studio C++ development.

 Requires CMake.
 If compiling from CMake-Gui, set the source directory to the root of this repo and set the destination directory to the folder where